-Explore nature in our flourishing Wildlife Garden, a tranquil haven for plants and an 1C6A imals in the heart of the city.
+Explore nature in our flourishing Wildlife Garden, a tranquil haven for plants and animals in the heart of the city.

-The garden is home to thousands of British flora and fauna and more than 2,800 species have been identified in the garden since it opened in 1995.
+The garden is home to thousands of British flora and fauna.
+More than 3,130 species have been identified in the garden since it opened in 1995.

-The Wildlife Garden is open daily from April to early November, with regular free family events.
+The Wildlife Garden is open daily from April 1 to early November, 10.00-17.00, with regular free family events.
 Visits are welcome by arrangement during the winter months.
 To arrange a visit please call 020 7942 5000, ask at the main information desk or email firstname.lastname@example.org.